toddbelloseattlecolleges/AD430Fall2016/UI.md

 ####Physical Requests Page where Hard of Hearing people will select a radius for interpreters, and tap a "make request" button.
 - [ ] A text field to add a range to check for
 - [ ] A request now button
-- [ ] Error state fragment in case there are no intreperters within the specified range
+- [ ] Error state fragment in case there are no interpreters within the specified range
 - [ ] On the error state fragment there are three buttons: Change Range, Try Video Chat, NLP
 - [ ] Clicking on the Change range button goes to the main Physical Request view with the range text box selected
 - [ ] Clicking on the Video button takes the user to the Video call flow